digitaltolkien/a-middle-english-vocabulary/README.md

-# a-middle-english-vocabulary
+# A Middle English Vocabulary

-marking up A Middle English Vocabulary by J. R. R. Tolkien
+marking up _A Middle English Vocabulary_ by J. R. R. Tolkien